ShaikAfrid1/MobileShop-OOP-JavaScript/README.md

-## 📱 MobileShop App
+# 📱 MobileShop - OOP with JavaScript

-This project demonstrates Object-Oriented Programming in JavaScript using a virtual mobile store setup.
+This is a simple and clean JavaScript project demonstrating Object-Oriented Programming concepts using ES6 classes.

-Features:
+## 🧠 Features
-- Add mobile devices
+- Add new mobile devices
-- List all mobiles
+- List all added mobiles with specs
-- Mobile info method
+- Unique ID assigned to each mobile
+- Clean class structure for scalability

+## 🚀 Tech Stack
+- JavaScript (ES6+)
+- Console-based UI